-\end{claim} \begin{proof} The order condition for this result is shown in greater generality in Corollary 1 of~\cite{Wiebe_2010}.
-Two queries to $U_\alpha$ and one query to $U_H$ is needed to simulate each of the $2L-1$ exponentials present in $V_2$ using the techniques presented there.
-Thus $6L-3$ queries are needed to implement $V_2$; however, so far we have not proven how much error we can incur by discretizing the number of bits of input to the oracle $U_\alpha$.
+\end{lemma} \begin{proof} Define $W_2$ as $U_2$ but with each $\alpha_j$ evaluated at the nearest discrete times in $\{t_k\}$.
+Using the techniques of~\cite{Wiebe2010Higher}, two queries to $U_\alpha$ and one query to $U_H$ are needed to exactly simulate each of the $2L-1$ exponentials present in $W_2$.
+Thus $3\times (2L-1)$ queries are needed total.
+To evaluate the discretization error, by Box 4.1 of~\cite{Nielsen2002QCQI} we have that